dsb-automation/interview-challenges/automation-engineer/package_deployment_challenge.md

 web app uses the corresponding NuGet package to run a process.

-The simplest way to do this "deployment" (`xaml` files -> built NuGet packages -> pushed to Orchestrator) is what amounts to basically a [right-click publish](https://damianbrady.com.au/2018/02/01/friends-dont-let-friends-right-click-publish/) from UiPath Studio, where the `xaml` files are compiled, packaged, and pushed to the Orchestrator web app that the user's machine is connected to.
+The simplest way to do this "deployment" (`xaml` files -> built NuGet packages -> pushed to Orchestrator) amounts to basically a [right-click publish](https://damianbrady.com.au/2018/02/01/friends-dont-let-friends-right-click-publish/) from UiPath Studio, where the `xaml` files are compiled, packaged, and pushed to the Orchestrator web app that the user's machine is connected to.